-Amador County stakeholders approved the use of realignment act funds to offer Moral Reconation Therapy (MRT) for offenders under the supervision of the Probation Department.
-A Health and Rehabilitation Specialist from Amador County Heath and Human Services attended training offered by Correctional Counseling, INC. to deliver this program.
-MRT is the premiere cognitive-behavioral program for substance abuse treatment and for criminal justice offenders.
-MRT programs are used in 49 states.
-Correctional Counseling, Inc. developed MRT-based programming for individuals with chronic substance abuse problems, anger management and domestic violence issues.
+Amador County stakeholders approved the use of realignment act funds to offer The Change Companies Courage To Change (CTC) Program for offenders under the supervision of the Probation Department.
+All Probation Officers and a Health and Rehabilitation Specialist from Amador County Heath and Human Services attended training offered by The Change Companies to deliver this program.
+CTC is an interactive journaling system that is an evidence-based supervision/case management model developed in collaboration with several United States Probation Offices.

 The Amador County Probation Department has also partnered with the Amador County Library to provide the Probation Literacy Assistance Network or P.L.A.N. program.
-The Probation Department and Library Literacy Services Program have networked resources in this unique partnership to offer offenders the oppertunity to build a more constructive and successful furure for themselves.
+The Probation Department and Library Literacy Services Program have networked resources in this unique partnership to offer offenders the opportunity to build a more constructive and successful future for themselves.